jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 Installation
 ---------------

-*CoopIHC* is currently available on `TestPyPI <https://test.pypi.org/project/coopihc/>`_ You can install the package using pip with the following command:
+*CoopIHC* is currently available on `TestPyPI <https://test.pypi.org/project/coopihc/>`_, although this might not be the latest version.
+You can install the package using pip with the following command:

 .. code-block:: python

     python3 -m pip install --extra-index-url https://test.pypi.org/simple/ coopihc

-You can also build directly from the github repository.
+You can also build directly from the github repository to get the latest version.
 To do so, install poetry, and run

 .. code-block:: shell